-Entities that provide a DRS are called a Data Reporting Services Provider (DRSP).
+An entity that provides a DRS is called a Data Reporting Services Provider (DRSP).

 - Approved reporting mechanisms (ARMs) – the service of reporting details of transactions to competent authorities on behalf of investment firms.